Home Click here to read "The Fish Files"|

 Polygamy and Concubinage

-More recently, Darwin has published an article justifying polygamy and the keeping of concubines.
+A few years ago Darwin published an article justifying polygamy and the keeping of concubines.
 He points out that polygamy was a fairly common practice in Old Testament times, and he claims "the Lord never condemns the practice."

 That is quite wrong; an implicit condemnation of polygamy is undeniably clear in the Bible's first description of God's plan for marriage in Genesis 2:24: "Therefore shall a man leave his father and his mother, and shall cleave unto his wife: and they [two] shall be one flesh" (Ephesians 5:31).
 But Darwin pretends that the principle of two becoming one flesh is in no way compromised by polygynous relationships.
 He writes: